 What are the Types of Machine Learning in Cybersecurity?

 From the manner that algorithms learn from data, it is possible to categorize it into several types of machine learning.
-These types are crucial to having a general idea about how machine learning can be applied, in various niches including cybersecurity.
+These types are crucial to having a general idea about how machine learning can applied, in various niches including cybersecurity.

 Here are the main types of machine learning: